How to Modify Your Towable RV for Backwoods Roads

 The Right Tires

 You’ll want to choose tires for your travel trailer that will effortlessly handle the terrain you’re navigating.
-Mud and all-terrain tires are two options, according to Off-Road Adventures, which adds that mud tires typically feature deep, flexible tread and have the ability to self-clean, while all-terrain tires will offer better tread wear, street handling and performance on pavement.
+Mud and all-terrain tires are two options, according to Tire Buyer, which adds that mud tires typically feature deep, flexible tread and have the ability to self-clean, while all-terrain tires will offer better tread wear, street handling and performance on pavement.
 With all-terrain tires, look for ones with the Winter Tire Traction rating (“snowflake-on-mountain” symbol) on the tire’s sidewall, and make sure the tire’s construction is durable enough to resist tearing, cuts and punctures, according to the site.
 DoItYourselfRV.com offers a primer for choosing the right RV tires.

 Finally, don’t forget to add a generator in case you need to recharge your batteries, reheat leftovers in the microwave or run your coffeemaker, suggests Camping Life.
 The magazine also offers a review of the latest generation of lightweight, quiet, fuel-efficient generators, all good for backcountry use.
 Or, if you’re into projects, you might decide to add your own solar-energy system to recharge your power without a generator, recommends ModMyRV.com.

 By outfitting your RV before your next road trip, you’ll be ready to navigate Colorado’s backcountry.